MalcomFitzcarraldo/Snap2It/README.md

 4. Install Python (with PIP) - https://www.python.org/downloads/
    - Once installed, confirm that you have installed by typing `pip --version` in the Command Prompt.

-5. Open a new Command Prompt and run the commands below to install all the necessary Python modules:
+5. Run the commands below to install all the necessary Python modules:
 ```
 pip install pillow
 ```